Further note on EU farm income trends

 Earlier this month, without any fanfare, Eurostat produced its estimates of farm income for 2015 (see its database domain aact_eaa06 under the Economic Accounts for Agriculture, EAA).
 Given the noisy campaign by the farm lobby in recent months for additional support to the sector, one would expect the figures to show a sector in dire straits, reeling from crisis.
 There are, of course, individual sectors in trouble.
 There are individual member states where farm incomes over the past two years have taken a very serious hit.
-And there are individual farmers in all sectors, particularly those who are heavily borrowed, who have run into financial difficulty.… Read the rest
+And there are individual farmers in all sectors, particularly those who are heavily borrowed, who have run into financial difficulty.
+But, perhaps surprisingly, the sector as a whole seems to be holding up well in the face of recent market shocks.

 The use of CAP impact indicators for policy evaluation